IntelLabs/matsciml/CONTRIBUTING.md

 We recommend installing Open MatSciML Toolkit as an editable install with the relevant development dependencies using `pip install -e './[dev]'`.

+Additionally, we ask contributors to use our `pre-commit` workflow, which can be installed via `pre-commit install`, which helps enforce code style consistency and run static code checkers such as `flake8` and `bandit`.
+For the latter, we rely on `black` to do the vast majority of code formatting.

 ### Models
 - When contributing models, make sure they are well-documented with clear explanations and examples.
 - Include a README file with model specifications, training parameters, and any relevant information.